The Australian Government is now operating in line with Caretaker Conventions, pending the outcome of the 2025 federal election.

-• securing access to critical EO data
+• secure access to critical EO data

-• enable international collaboration with industry.
+• support international partnerships and collaboration with industry.

 Watch our video explainer